“Unknown insect – Jadera haematoloma” by Eugene Zelenko is licensed under CC BY-SA 3.0

 First, What Do They Look Like?

-As you can see in the photo above, one of the more obvious characteristics of the Jadera bug is its bold colors.
-Its body is a dark black color with distinctive lateral red markings along its head and pronotum; its legs and antennae are also black.
-Its bold red eyes also set it apart from other insects of similar color.
-Nymphs, on the other hand, are mostly red with a black pronotum and wings.
+As you can see in the photo above, one of the more apparent characteristics of the Jadera bug is its bold colors.
+Its body is dark black with distinctive lateral red markings along its head and pronotum; its legs and antennae are also black.
+Its fierce red eyes also set it apart from other insects of similar color.
+Nymphs, conversely, are primarily red with a black pronotum and wings.

 Another distinguishing characteristic is its small size.
-The Jadera Bug ranges from 10 to 14 millimeters in length and is about three to four millimeters wide.
-Sometimes confused with boxelder bugs, other short-winged bugs of the same family as Jadera bugs can be smaller, typically ranging from seven to eight millimeters long.
+The Jadera Bug ranges from 10 to 14 millimeters long and is about three to four millimeters wide.
+Sometimes confused with boxelder bugs, other short-winged bugs of the same family as Jadera bugs can be more minor, typically seven to eight millimeters long.

-Jadera Bugs can be found year-round in states like California, Texas, Hawaii and Florida due to the warm climate.
-Similarly, they can also be found in the Caribbean, Mexico and from Central America to Columbia and Venezuela.
+Due to the warm climate, Jadera Bugs can be found year-round in states like California, Texas, Hawaii, and Florida.
+Similarly, they can also be found in the Caribbean, Mexico, Central America, Columbia, and Venezuela.

 In locations where winter months are colder, both adults and nymphs hibernate.
-In these colder states, this species typically emerges in large numbers in April and May.
-Regardless of the time of year, the Jadera Bug is usually found in large concentrations.
+This species typically emerges in large numbers in these more unconscious states in April and May.
+The Jadera Bug is usually found in large concentrations regardless of the time of year.

-These distinctive insects are found mostly in yards, gardens and other areas with lush vegetation.
+These distinctive insects are found chiefly in yards, gardens, and other areas with lush vegetation.
 Unlike other insects, though, they don’t cause any harm to your plants or vegetables.
-Instead, Jadera bugs feed on leaking tree sap, dead insects or fallen seeds from nearby trees.
-They feed on the sap from foliage, flowers and buds, and as a matter of fact, are actually quite beneficial to your backyard garden.
+Instead, Jadera bugs feed on leaking tree sap, dead insects, or fallen seeds from nearby trees.
+They feed on the sap from foliage, flowers, and buds and benefit your backyard garden.

 The Jadera bug’s favorite food, though, is the seed of the goldenrain tree, which is why it is sometimes referred to as the goldenrain tree bug.